 • While this was not a great flavor, construction was impeccable up until the point where I think it was physically impossible.

-• I cannot reiterate enough: there is no blend and it’s it’s seemingly unlikely that there is going to be much consistency between Pipes because of that.
+• I cannot reiterate enough: there is no blend and it’s seemingly unlikely that there is going to be much consistency between Pipes because of that.

 • If you didn’t think blending took talent and time, the Pipe and Bat are great examples that you cannot just take random tobacco roll it together and create average cigars each and every time.